Addison's disease, also known as primary adrenal insufficiency or hypoadrenalism, is a rare disorder of the adrenal glands.

 Treating Addison's disease

-Addison's disease is treated with medication to replace the missing hormones.
-You'll need to take the medication for the rest of your life.
+Addison's disease is treated with medicine to replace the missing hormones.
+You'll need to take it for the rest of your life.

 With treatment, symptoms of Addison's disease can largely be controlled.
 Most people with the condition have a normal lifespan and are able to live an active life with few limitations.